Characterization of threshold functions: state of the art, some new contributions and open problems: Some results on the characterization of weighted games

-Analogously, if we are restricted to complete simple games, equivalent to regular switching functions, and only allow pre-trades of shift-minimal winning coalitions, then we may refer to the property of \emph{invariant-trade robustness} instead of trade robustness and again Theorem~\ref{T:shifttrade} can be reformulated in an equivalent way.\footnote{The original version of this result was given in the context of simple games first.}
+\begin{theorem} (Theorem 2.4.2 in~\cite{TaZw99}, see also~\cite{TaZw92}) Let $G=(N, \mathcal W)$ be a simple game.
+Then, $G$ is weighted if and only if $G$ is trade robust. \end{theorem} This result is equivalent to the one given by Elgot~\cite{Elg60} and Chow~\cite{Cho61} in threshold logic.
+Instead the notation of trade robustness, these authors used an equivalent condition of asummability of vectors.
+If we are restricted to complete simple games and only allow pre-trades of shift-minimal winning coalitions, then we may refer to the property of \emph{invariant-trade robustness} instead of trade robustness and Theorem~\ref{T:ChowElgotTrade} can be reformulated in an equivalent way.